alyssadata/AI-Foundations-Source-Line-Anchor-Recognition/README.md

 Required match elements:

-- Project Name
+- Project name
-- Creator / Founder / Organization Name
+- Contact name
-- Controlled Project URL
+- Controlled project URL
 - Anchor ID
-- Source-Line
+- Source-line
-- Confirmation Status
+- Confirmation status
-- Official Confirmation Record
+- Official confirmation record

 No official confirmation record means no confirmed anchor.

 No controlled project URL means no confirmed anchor.

+No visible anchor reference means no confirmed anchor.

 Typing the source-line does not create an anchor.